 Senior Research Manager

-At the heart of these investments is a commitment to reducing health inequalities, reconfiguring the health and social care system in areas and for populations living with the greatest burden.
-In order to genuinely deliver on these commitments, meaningful and sustainable engagement at multiple levels is required.
+In order to genuinely deliver on the research investments made by NIHR, meaningful and sustainable engagement at multiple levels is required.
 Key stakeholders will include communities, local authorities, industry, regulators, policy makers and academics.

 These roles will cover the full end-to-end process of research management, from launching new calls for applications through to the active monitoring of funded projects and will require an ability to work collaboratively with other team members and across organisations.
 The posts provide the opportunity for exciting external liaison, with interfaces to UK government, academia, industry and the clinical community.
 Senior Research Managers will be expected to take on additional line management or technical expert associated tasks.